What is Estate Planning?

 4. Wills start at $39 on US Legal Wills, although Living Trusts are not offered.

-Going the DIY approach can be better than having no estate plan at all for simple planning requirements, but it is not without danger.
-Still, if you want further assurance when using DIY paperwork, think about paying a local attorney to review them.
+Going the DIY approach can be better than having no estate plan for simple planning requirements, but it is not without danger.
+Still, if you want further assurance when using DIY paperwork, consider paying a local attorney to review them.

 Services and Fees of an Estate Planning Professional

-Depending on how simple or complicated your scenario is, your overall charges will vary.
-You might spend between $200 and $500 if all you need is a straightforward will and powers of attorney.
+Your overall charges will vary depending on how simple or complicated your scenario is.
+For example, you might spend between $200 and $500 if you only need a straightforward will and powers of attorney.

-Prices for plans incorporating a trust document might start at roughly $1,000, with attorney fees for really sophisticated plans reaching $5,000 or more.
+Prices for plans incorporating a trust document might start at roughly $1,000, with attorney fees for sophisticated programs reaching $5,000 or more.

 Fees